Common Grace

 How do those who deny the doctrine of common grace understand this text?

-Do you suppose, O man—you who judge those who practice such things and yet do them yourself—that you will escape the judgment of God?
+Do you suppose, Oh man—you whom God has rejected from eternity and who judge those who practice such things and yet do them yourself—that you will escape the judgment of God?
 Or do you despise the riches of His kindness and forbearance and patience which God is showing to His elect people, not knowing that God’s kindness to them is meant to lead you to repentance?

 What can be said of this interpretation?